keylime/keylime/README.md

 ![keylime](doc/keylime.png?raw=true "Title")

-Keylime is an open source scalable trust system harnessing TPM Technology.
+Keylime is an open-source scalable trust system harnessing TPM Technology.

-Keylime provides an end-to-end solution for bootstrapping hardware rooted cryptographic trust for remote machines, the provisioning of encrypted payloads and run-time system integrity monitoring.
+Keylime provides an end-to-end solution for bootstrapping hardware rooted cryptographic trust for remote machines, the provisioning of encrypted payloads, and run-time system integrity monitoring.
 It also provides a flexible framework for the remote attestation of any given `PCR` (Platform Configuration Register).
 Users can create their own customized actions that will trigger when